 I’m going to be digging into this in detail over the next 2-3 months to lay out a detailed framework for designing and running networked platforms.
 I’d love to hear your thoughts first up, whether you agree or disagree.

 Let’s quickly recap the three key principles of platform design:

-1) Platform design should start with defining the value that is created or consumed, the Seed.
+1) Platform design should start with defining the value that is created or consumed, the Core Value Unit.

-2) The Seed should lead to the actions that enable the creation and consumption of that value.
+2) The Core Value Unit should lead to the actions that enable the creation and consumption of that value.